Drèents dialects

+Sign in Drents at Oosterse Bos: Wi'j bint bliede daj in 't oostersebos bint, oeze hek'n staot veur je lös (lit.
+'We are glad that you are in the Oostersebos, our gates are open for you', Standard Dutch Wij zijn blij dat je in het Oostersebos bent, onze hekken staan voor je los.)

 Drèents (also Dreins, Dreints, Drents, Drints; Drents) is a collective term for Westphalian dialects spoken in Drenthe, a province of the Netherlands.
 They are spoken by about half of the population of the province.